 cf cups dynatrace-apps-only-metadata -p "meta-data:buildpack, meta-data:version"

-If you’d like to compare the behavior of two application versions in a Blue-Green deployment, you can also use custom process group metadata to identify different application versions.
+If you want to compare the behavior of two application versions in a Blue-Green deployment, you can also use custom process group metadata to identify different application versions.

 dynatrace-*-metadata) you must bind the instance to your application (for example,